The Partnership Category

 For temporary entry there is no stipulated minimum time you must have lived together.
 To apply for residence, however, you must have been living together for at least 12 months.

 Many applicants fail to appreciate the nuances - especially with young relationships that may be felt to be more in the nature of "going out" rather than partnership.
-In 2018, we saw most partnership cases move to a specialist team which has applied a stricter approach than previously.
-This has caught applicants unaware.
-With centralization comes greater consistency, but also a consistently tougher stance.

 If you are in a relationship situation and require expert advice, contact us today for instant help.